 - A VRC can be placed in many unique locations inside buildings where it is not legal to place an elevator.
 This means that you have many more options when installing one.

-- An elevator costs much more to install and repair than a VRC.
+- An elevator costs much more to install and maintain than a VRC.

-If you are only interested in moving materials around your facility, a VRC is probably the better choice!
+If you are only interested in moving materials around your facility, a VRC freight lift is probably the better choice than an elevator.

 - Cost-saving solution for moving materials